To create a new promotion, click the “New Promotion” button.

 When you select “Create adjustment” from the “Add Action of Type” drop-down menu and click “Add”, the system presents you with several calculator options.
 These are the same as the options you read about in the calculators guide, except that instead of a price sack calculator, there are two additional calculators: percent per item and free shipping.

 By default, when you add a new “Create adjustment” calculator it sets it to a “Flat percent” calculator.
-You can change this by selecting the new calculator type from the “Calculator” drop-down menu, but you will need to click the “Update” button to get that calculator’s specific additional required fields to display.
+You can change this by selecting the new calculator type from the “Calculator” drop-down menu; however, you will need to click the “Update” button to get that calculator’s specific additional required fields to display.

 Each calculator has its own set of required additional information fields.